 2. Issues ancillary to the existence and exercise of jurisdiction

-[Recognition and enforcement of judgments (civil law), →Recognition and enforcement of judgments (common law)) may be refused if it is shown that the foreign court took or exercised jurisdiction contrary to the terms of an agreement on jurisdiction.
+[Recognition and enforcement of judgments (civil law)], → [Recognition and enforcement of judgments (common law)]) may be refused if it is shown that the foreign court took or exercised jurisdiction contrary to the terms of an agreement on jurisdiction.
 In the context of the Brussels I Regulation this is not the case (cf arts 34 and 35 Brussels I Regulation; art 45 Brussels I Regulation) – a state of affairs which is tolerable only because the court which exercised jurisdiction is to be assumed to have applied the jurisdictional rules of the Brussels I Regulation properly, with the consequence that the exercise of jurisdiction contrary to a jurisdiction agreement for the courts of a Member State should not occur.
 But if a court in a Member State exercised jurisdiction contrary to the terms of a jurisdiction agreement for a non-Member State, it appears that this furnishes no basis for the non-recognition of the judgment, which is a more challenging outcome.
 It might have been hoped that the Hague Choice of Court Convention would have dealt with this issue and reinforced a choice-of-court agreement by providing for the non-recognition of a judgment which conflicted with such an agreement, but the Convention failed to rise to the challenge.

 [injunction] ordered to restrain the party who proposes to bring proceedings in disregard of the agreement, or by a claim for damages for loss resulting from breach of the agreement.
-The view now widely accepted in the common law tradition is that where a jurisdiction agreement is a term of the contract, it is conceptually straightforward to conclude that it has been breached, and that the consequences of breach may be worked through in the ordinary private law of commercial →remedies.
+The view now widely accepted in the common law tradition is that where a jurisdiction agreement is a term of the contract, it is conceptually straightforward to conclude that it has been breached, and that the consequences of breach may be worked through in the ordinary private law of commercial → [remedies].
 Even though the jurisdiction agreement serves a specific function as a matter of public law in relation to the jurisdiction of courts, there is no reason why it cannot also serve as the foundation for promissory, behavioural, obligations which each party undertakes to the other.
 To illustrate the point, suppose an agreement between A and B that proceedings will be brought only before the courts of state Y. This may not, under the jurisdictional law of state Z, prevent the courts of state Z from exercising jurisdiction.
 But it is still open to A to promise B not to bring proceedings against B before the courts of state Z. If A makes such a promise and then resiles from it, and that promise was contained in a contract, the conclusion that this amounts to a breach of contract by A seems naturally to follow.
 That being so, it is easy to see why a judgment from the courts of state Z, given against B, should not be recognized as res judicata.
 But it also explains why a court whose domestic law allows it to grant injunctions to restrain breaches of contract may see such an order as the proper response to a breach of contract.
 It may also support the argument that if B is able to prove the financial loss which he sustained by reason of his having been sued in state Z, when A had promised not to do this, he may maintain a claim for damages for breach of contract.
 Indeed, it is sometimes hard to appreciate why these ideas might be seen as being at all controversial.

 [injunction], against someone in the position of A in the example described, which has the effect (whether direct, indirect or as a measure having equivalent effect) of interfering with proceedings lawfully – so far as the jurisdictional law of state Z is concerned – before the courts of state Z. A common lawyer may say, entirely correctly as a matter of common law, that the injunction has nothing whatever to do with the judge in state Z who, it will be assumed, has applied his jurisdictional law entirely scrupulously.
 The injunction responds to wrongdoing by a wrongdoer, and so strikes at an altogether different target, that is, A, who is doing the very thing he contracted with B that he would not do.
 A civilian lawyer may in turn regard that as sophistry and object that, in effect, the English court is interfering in matters which are exclusively for the presiding judge in state Z to deal with.
 Neither point of view can be lightly dismissed.
-Within the closed world of the Brussels I Regulation, the supervening principle is that the courts of one Member State have no power to interfere with proceedings before the courts of another, and that an injunction would have p.
-311this impermissible effect.
+Within the closed world of the Brussels I Regulation, the supervening principle is that the courts of one Member State have no power to interfere with proceedings before the courts of another, and that an injunction would have this impermissible effect.
 All theory aside, this is a perfectly sensible understanding of the economy of the Brussels I Regulation.
 But it can have no relevance in cases falling outside the scope of the Brussels I Regulation, and for which the only available answer is that each court will have to find the answer in the sensitive application of the rules of its own legal tradition.

 As to whether breach of a jurisdictional agreement in a contract result in damages, it is hard to see why it would not, even though proof of the causing of loss might be challenging.
 However, if one rejects in limine the proposition that a jurisdiction agreement gives rise to any form of private law rights and obligations, this conclusion will presumably not follow.
 In England, there appears to be no judicial doubt about the sustainability of a claim for damages for breach of the personal obligations assumed by parties to an agreement on jurisdiction (see Starlight Shipping Co v Allianz Marine & Aviation Versicherungs AG (The Alexandros T) EWCA Civ 1010, though the decision is actually the implementation of clear guidance from the Supreme Court).